ace-ify/Guardial/demo_prompts/README.md

-# Prompt Shield Demo - Test Cases for Hackathon Presentation
+# Guardial Demo - Test Cases for Hackathon Presentation

-This folder contains test prompts to demonstrate the Prompt Shield capabilities.
+This folder contains test prompts to demonstrate the Guardial capabilities.

 ## How to Use